Allium/WithoutHeadOrFoot/about.md

 - I'd like to get into the habit of writing; physics is wonderful in many ways, but it doesn't naturally nourish a flair for prose.
 - I'm into feedback -- of both the writing and the content.
 Or whatever, talk to me.
   + To this end, I will eventually figure out a good way of including comments box on the post pages.
 Eventually.
-- I want to give myself an excuse to spend time thinking about things which are not physics.
+- I want to give myself an excuse to spend time thinking about things in which I have no expertise at all.
+Is this not the ultimate indulgence?
 - In one way or another, we must all evade the crushing certainty that life is meaningless by constructing a tangible Universe where we are at the centre.

 For you: